dr-guangtou/luandun/misc/README.md

 - Show help message:
     - `python3 astroph_abstract.py -h`

+- Show the search URL and check whether it is working:
+    - `python3 astroph_abstract.py -p`
+    - The arXiv OAI service sometimes is unavailable due to maintenance.
+If you notice your search is unsuccessful, you can print out the URL and check it using your web browser.

 - Get today's astro-ph pre-prints and output to a Markdown file named `today.md`:
     - `python3 astroph_abstract.py -t today -o today.md`